Hangar-31/atlantamusicians.com/src/pages/join-our-local.md

   - type: section_banner
     title: AFM Membership
     content_image: /assets/sun.jpg
-    content_alt_text: Orchestra
+    content_alt_text: banner
     content_title: Join Us
     content_text: The American Federation of Musicians of the United States and Canada is the largest organization in the world dedicated to representing the interests of professional musicians.
-As an AFM member, you are part of a membership of more than 90,000 musicians.
 The AFM can negotiate agreements and administer contracts, procure valuable benefits and achieve legislative goals.
 No single musician has that power.
     link_text: Join Now
     link_url: /